 Exhausted after Sept.
 11, and sorry about canceling our trip Down Under, we rented a car and headed for Stonehenge.
 I’d been forewarned to be underwhelmed, but no!
-It was stunning, I thought, to see those giant calendar rocks, arranged over a thousand years, marking solstices and moonrises, with giant doorways through which the sun shone on different months of the year.
-Trader/farmers six thousand years ago replaced earlier wooden markers with stone.
+It was stunning, I thought, to see those giant calendar rocks, arranged over a thousand years to mark solstices and moonrises, with giant doorways through which the sun shone on different months of the year.
+Trader-farmers six thousand years ago replaced earlier wooden markers with ageless stone.
 The hill is visible from the road from a distance, topped by the stones like candles on a grassy birthday cake.
 Close up, the English Heritage hand-held Audioguide and signposts explain the site.

 The wild hilltop wind scrambles your hair like an eggbeater as you walk in the grass around the giant stones, listening to details.
 There’s a circle of small bluestones, up to your thighs, (you can’t get too close because of a rope) a circle of bigger Sarsen stones with continuous lintels, added a few hundred years later, and a horseshoe of Trilithons (two giant posts and a lintel).
 What is unique is that the Welsh bluestones come from 350 km away; the 45 ton gray Sarsens from 30 km (19 miles), needing about 100 men to haul each one.
 (Neolithic boats capable of carrying 20 oarsmen and five ton loads—tonnes, in British--have been discovered.)
 There are many ditches, and a slaughter stone for human sacrifice.
 Human bones abound, but vigorous amateur diggers disturbed most burial sites.
 Only about a third of the original stones remain; the area was used as a giant rock quarry for years.